HomeTrue North Blog

 5. Take in the City Skyline from a Boat

-Another great way to experience the city's skyline is by taking a boat tour of Toronto's harbor.
-Several tour companies offer boat tours, a great way to see the city's landmarks from a different perspective.
+Another great way to experience the Toronto's skyline is by taking a boat tour of Toronto Harbour.
+It’s a great way to see the city's landmarks from a different perspective.
+Several tour companies offer boat tours in the day time.
 Visitors can also take a sunset or evening tour to experience the city's lights.
 Some boat tour companies also offer dinner cruises where visitors can enjoy a meal while taking in the views of the city.

 Sunset over the city skyline of Toronto from a boat tour